Code-Institute-Submissions/melanyhowell-Project2/README.md

 # Portfolio Project 2 -

-I have decided to go with the memory game [This Site](https:/)for my second project and have looked into the following examples from the following sources for inspiration.
+I have decided to go with the memory game [This Site] (https:/) for my second project and have looked into the following examples from the following sources for inspiration.
 1)Source -
 Picture Example
 2)Source -